EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 Each of the (currently-defined) commands maps to one or more ucp commands.
 A correct-by-construction ucp script is generated (ucp-temp.txt) and applied to the ucp executable.

+The r(emove) command does not remove an entry from the ucp-temp.txt - it generates a new (rm) entry in ucp-temp.txt.

 ## Restrictions and error-handling